Nyssa, Black Gum or Tupelo: Planting and Care

 • Once the layer is sufficiently rooted, cut the branch to replant it

-If the Nyssa is remarkable for its dazzling pit in the middle of a short grass meadow, it remains easy to pair with other plants that thrive in the same humid environments, deep soils free from limestone.
-With its colourful leaf, it stands out for creating autumnal atmospheres.
-If you have a large space, you can compose a scene with spicy hues by pairing it with other trees and bushes with colourful foliage such as the Ginkgo biloba ‘Blagon’, Japanese maples, the Parrotia persica, the Liquidambar, the Liriodendron tulipifera or tulip tree, the Winged Spindle (Euonymus alatus) to create a dazzling grove from September to November.
-At the end of the season, the leaves of a Katsura Tree (Cercidiphylum japonicum) will also enhance its autumnal-coloured foliage.
-The weeping form Nyssa sylvatica ‘Autumn Cascades’ will add a romantic touch in the background of a flowerbed thanks to its gracefully trailing habit.
+If the Nyssa is remarkable for its dazzling autumn display in the midst of a short grass meadow, it remains easy to pair with other plants that thrive in the same humid environments, deep soils, and lime-free conditions.
+With its colourful foliage, it stands out for creating autumnal atmospheres.
+If you have a large space, you can compose a scene with spicy hues by pairing it with other trees and bushes with colourful foliage such as the Ginkgo biloba ‘Blagon’, Japanese maples, the Parrotia persica, the Liquidambar, the Liriodendron tulipifera or tulip tree, and the Winged Spindle (Euonymus alatus) to create a dazzling grove from September to November.
+At the end of the season, the leaves of a Katsura tree (Cercidiphylum japonicum) will also enhance its autumnal hues.
+The weeping form Nyssa sylvatica ‘Autumn Cascades’ will add a romantic touch to the backdrop of a bed with its gracefully trailing habit.

 Nyssa, black gum, tupelo, planting care, Nyssa sylvatica